featherweight-design/feather/CONTRIBUTING.md

 ### TypeScript Styleguide

+- All TypeScript nust adhere to our Prettier and TSlint rules
 - All `interface`s and `type`s should be exported from a dedicates `types.ts` file located in the `/shared` directory
-- TS formatting should following existing `tslint` rules
 - The vast majority of JavaScript files should use TypeScript with rare exceptions

 ### CSS Styleguide

 - Component/page specific stylesheets should live next to their respective TS files
-- Component `className` attributes should be namespaced with an abbreviation for the application name (e.g. "Rose Glass Design" should use `rgd-app`)
+- Component `className` attributes should be namespaced with an abbreviation for the application name (e.g. "Rose Glass Design" should use `rgd` for a `className` of `rgd-app`)
 - Colors, measurements, and other common styles should be referenced as variables through `variables.scss`
+- Reusable style groupings or functions should be reference through `mixins.scss`
-- Branding colors for the `@f-design/component-library` are imported in `main.scss` and can be overwritten in `mixins/variables.scss`
+- Branding variables for the `@f-design/component-library` are imported in `main.scss` and can be overwritten in either `mixins/variables.scss`
 - A loose BEM formatting should be used for `className` attributes:
   - Block: `rgd-button`, `rgd-checkbox`
   - Element: `rgd-button__value`, `rgd-checkbox__label`